What are Learning Disabilities?

-You many know a family member or friend who has a learning disability and needs care or support.
-Here at Curam we want to support you as best as we can by allowing you to choose the right carer and care type for you or your loved one.
+If you don't know where to start with hiring a learning disability carer and need care or support, download the Curam app.
+We want to support you as best as we can by allowing you to choose the right carer and care type for you or your loved one.

 There are other places you can go to find additional support and get in touch with people who are going through a similar situation: